OmarFaruque/wp-cms-conversition/readme.txt

 9. User can extend window if he want.

+== Frequently Asked Questions ==
+= Is this chat are realtime chat ? =
+Yes, this chat are realtime chat.

+= What technology you used for that? =
+This chat plugin is based on the realtime database of Firebase.
+Therefore, there is no load on your website and does not slow down the website.
+Further, the chat/conversation is very fast.

+= How many student can chat in a single course? =
+It's up to 10 student and teacher.
+But in pro version, it's unlimited

+= Can a teacher set chat schedule? = yes, he can.
+But this is a pro feature.
+This feature are available in pro version.
+User can't chat before schedule.

+= Is group chat facility are available in this plugin? = Yes, group chat facility are available.
+Each student can chat / conversation in a single window.

+= Is individual chat facility are available ? =
+Yes, participant list are in left side and user can chat with each other from this left window

+= How can i find a participant in user list? =
+There have a search box, where anyone can find any user by write her name.

+= Is any email notification option are available ? = Yes, but this one are pro features.
+Admin can set a email body in backend and it will send to user when teacher will click a particular button.
+And there have a option for get email notification to teacher while student will send message to teacher.

+= Where I can find details information for firebase settings? =

 == Changelog ==

+= 1.2.0 =
+* Added a loader in frontend chat icon
+* Added email settings page in backend
+* Modified pro version information
+* Seted limitation up to 10 user in each course for chat

 = 1.1.3 =
 * Added missing feature "message delete option" in chat window